Ayman Safadi

-Ayman Safadi (Arabic: أيمن الصفدي ʾAyman Aṣ-ṣafadī; born 1st of December 1962) is a Jordanian politician who is Deputy Prime Minister and Minister of Foreign Affairs.
+Ayman Safadi (أيمن الصفدي; born 1 December 1962) is a Jordanian journalist and politician who has served as Deputy Prime Minister since 2020 and as Minister of Foreign Affairs since 2017.

-Safadi is a member of the Jordanian Druze community.

 Biography

 Early life

-Safadi was born in Zarqa, Jordan, on 15 January 1962.
+Safadi was born in Zarqa, Jordan, on 15 January 1962, within the Jordanian Druze community.
 He holds a BA in English literature from Yarmouk University, and an MA in international journalism from Baylor University which he earned in 1992.

 Journalism

 He used to write in The Jordan Times.
 He was CEO of Abu Dhabi Media Company, Director General of Jordan Radio and Television Corporation, editor-in-chief and columnist for the Al-Ghad daily newspaper, and editor-in-chief of The Jordan Times.

 In 2015, Safadi was appointed as a member of the board of directors of the Al-Mamlaka TV channel.

-He founded in 2014 and is the Chief Executive Officer of Path Arabia, a political and communication strategy company and consultancy that operates out of Abu Dhabi.
+He founded in 2014 and is the chief executive officer of Path Arabia, a political and communication strategy company and consultancy that operates out of Abu Dhabi.
 It focuses on the Middle East.